 To properly clean a drivetrain we remove it from the bike and wash it out in a special microbial wash that eats away at the oil and muck all over it.
-This is something we will sometime recommend as part of a service to maximise the life of your drivetrain.
-In the old days, people used solvents such as kerosene to achieve the same outcome.
-Kerosene works fine but is pretty nasty to use daily and for the environment, so we have spent the big dollars on a microbial wash set up.
-At home, something as simple as wiping down your chain with a rag and maybe digging out some of the larger pieces of gunk from around the cogs and derailleur pulleys can help without requiring removal or solvents.
-Cleaning the drivetrain removes particles of dirt and sand which can wear the metal components at a rate even faster than if they were dry.
+We will sometimes recommend this as part of a service to maximise the life of your drivetrain.
+At home, something as simple as wiping down your chain with a rag and digging out some of the larger pieces of gunk from around the cogs and derailleur pulleys can help without requiring removal or solvents.

 Lubricating your drivetrain with chain oil reduces the friction between the metal parts, which in turn reduces the wear.
 Chain oils are light to penetrate the chain and contain additives to help them stick around longer.
 The goal is to get the lube inside each of the chain links where it can reduce friction inside the chain.
 Too much on the outside will only serve to attract dirt.